TakeLab/podium/docs/source/advanced.rst

   For Iterator, padding = 148141 out of 281696 = 52.588961149608096%
   For BucketIterator, padding = 2125 out of 135680 = 1.5661851415094339%

 As we can see, the difference between using a regular Iterator and a BucketIterator is massive.
 Not only do we reduce the amount of padding, we have reduced the total amount of tokens processed by about 50%.
 The SST dataset, however, is a relatively small dataset so this experiment might be a bit biased.
-Let's take a look at the same statistics for the :class:`podium.datasets.IMDB` dataset.
+Let's take a look at the same statistics for the :class:`podium.datasets.impl.IMDB` dataset.
 After changing the highligted data loading line in the first snippet to:

 .. code-block:: rest